xiangp126/uChatDEMO/README.md

 # p2p_communication-demo

-## Intro
+## Design

-p2p_communication-demo is a demo tool for study or research on peer to peer communication mechanism through NAT.
+It is a Demo Tool for studying peer to peer communication through NAT.

-It is part of the p2p_communication-libev, this version 'demo' was implemented using mid-man transfer, which was the easiest but most robust method.

-Further, I will try to implement steady version p2p_communication-libev, which was updated version of this p2p_communication-demo.
+As Demo Implied, This Version Was Implemented Using Mid-man Transfer, Which Was The Easiest But Relativly robust Method.

+It Is Part of The p2p_communication-libev, Which Was Updated Version of This p3p_communication-demo.

+You May Need These Basic Requirement to Read This Source:

+* Basic Linux Knowledge and Platform Usage Experience
+* Linux Lock & Attr Usage, Reentrant Lock
+* Thread Programming, Thread 'Suspend' from Outer
+* Socket Programming, Basic Network Programming Knowledge

 Current version: 1.0.0 | [G++](http://www.cprogramming.com/g++.html)